palaashatri/vidjot/README.md

 Vidjot is an an application that allows you to add ideas to help create your videos, by inputting ideas, kind of like a Notes app, but online.
 It uses proper authentication, so you don't have to worry about your ideas being stolen by someone else.

-** Built on  :  BOOTSTRAP4 and Node.js **
+**Built on  :  BOOTSTRAP4 and Node.js**

-Based on Brad Traversy's 'VIDJOT' App.
+Can now be found deployed on Heroku at : <https://mysterious-tundra-45988.herokuapp.com>

 ### LocalHost deployment instructions :
 * Download or git clone the repository